IBM/charts/stable/ibm-postgres-dev/README.md

 ## Introduction

-This chart is a generic chart for persistent relational and non-relational databases intended to be deployed in IBM Cloud private environments.
+This chart is a generic chart for persistent relational and non-relational databases intended to be deployed in IBM Cloud Private environments.
 Both IBM and open source databases are supported.

 ## Prerequisites

 - Persistent Volume is required if persistance is enabled and no dynamic provisioning has been set up.
-You can create a persistent volume via the IBM Cloud private interface or through a yaml file.
+You can create a persistent volume via the IBM Cloud Private interface or through a yaml file.
 For example:

 ```
 apiVersion: v1
 kind: PersistentVolume
 metadata:
-  name: pv0001
+  name: <persistent volume name>
 spec:
+  capacity:
+    storage: 20Gi
   accessModes:
     - ReadWriteOnce
-  storageClassName: anything
-    storage: 5Gi
   hostPath:
-    path: /data/pv0001/
+    path: <PATH>
-EOF
 ```

 ## Installing the Chart